Srossmanreich/actvrcrd.ly/README.md

 	* Automatic file creation
 	* Better visual interface for schema design
 	* Accounts for user input error (e.g., tries to get code before making tables, etc.)
-	* Fix bugs related to refreshing
 	* Currently you must have at least one association
-	* Remind users to inclue foreign_keys
+	* Remind users to include foreign_keys
 	* Prevent user from doing impossible things (re: associations)
 	* Add user guide (tips and tricks for using this tool)
 	* Fix add more relationships bug